Muintir na hÉireann

 In 1995, Muintir supported independence of Chechnya from Russia.
-The party endorsed Mildred Fox in the 1995 Wicklow by-election for her anti-abortionstance.
+The party endorsed Mildred Fox in the 1995 Wicklow by-election for her anti-abortion stance.

 In 1996, Muintir sought a boycott of Virgin Media for selling pornography.

 In late 1996, Greene's relationship with Muintir na hÉireann broke down.

 Though its archived website does not explicitly espouse Christian values in its opening statement, Barberis, McHugh and Tyldesley (2005) write that Muintir na hÉireann "asserts traditional social values derived from Christian and specifically Roman Catholic teaching".

 Unlike Nora Bennis's contemporaneous conservative party, the National Party, Muintir did not contest the 1997 general election apart from Richard Greene's independent candidacy in Dublin South.
 Greene lost his council seat in the 1999 local elections.
 The party is defunct.